superfly/docs/app-guides/continuous-deployment-with-github-actions.html.md

 1. Fork the [go-example](https://github.com/fly-apps/go-example) repository to your GitHub account.
 2. Clone the new repository to your local machine.
-3. Run `fly launch` to create a new app and `fly.toml` configuration file.
+3. Run `fly launch` from within the app's root directory to create a new app and a `fly.toml` configuration file.
 Say `N` to adding databases and `N` to deploy now.
-4. Get a Fly API deploy token by running `fly tokens create deploy -x 999999h` and then copy the output.
+4. Still in the app's root directory, get a Fly API deploy token by running `fly tokens create deploy -x 999999h`.
+Copy the output.
 5. Go to your newly-created repository on GitHub and select **Settings**.
 6. Under **Secrets and variables**, select **Actions**, and then create a new repository secret called `FLY_API_TOKEN` with the value of the token you created and copied in step 4.
-7. Back in your app working directory, create `.github/workflows/fly.yml` with these contents:
+7. Back in your app's root directory, create `.github/workflows/fly.yml` with these contents:
     <br>
     <br>
     ```yaml